Pasar Senen railway station: Second generation (1925–now)

 As passenger traffic increased, Pasar Senen Station was rebuilt with a fairly large face.
 Because it was affected by the construction of the new station, the old Pasar Senen Station had to be torn down.
 The station opened on 19 March 1925 after eight years of construction.
 Having the layout of an island station, this station is equipped with two underground tunnels.
 There are two tunnels, one for departing passengers and one for exiting the station.

-This rebuilding was carried out to welcome the operation of the SS's new service, the electric multiple unit and to commemorate the 50th anniversary of the SS on April 6, 1925.
+This rebuilding was carried out to welcome the operation of the SS's new service, the electric multiple unit and to commemorate the 50th anniversary of the SS on 6 April 1925.
 SS presented a number of magnificent train stations in Batavia which were expected to provide passenger satisfaction.

 Currently the station building has the status of a cultural heritage by the Central Unit for Preservation and Architectural Design of PT KAI, the Ministry of Culture and Tourism, and the Provincial Government of DKI Jakarta.
 Determination of cultural heritage status is based on the Decree of the Minister of Culture and Tourism No: PM.13/PW.007/MKP/05 and Decree of the Governor of DKI Jakarta No. 475 of 1993.

-Building layout
+Building and layout

+Main building

 The station has six railway lines with lines 3 and 4 being straight tracks.
 This building was designed by J. van Gendt, with a Neo-Indische architectural style.
 Its vernacular character is very prominent, it can be seen from the dominating pyramid roof with eaves added above the entrance hall to protect the building from rainwater seepage, and when viewed from the outside it looks like a two-story building.
 The doors are in Romanesque style with exposed roof consoles.

 This station became popular because it was always visited by travelers who wanted to use rail services to various destinations on the island of Java.
-In order to make passenger arrangements more comfortable, the Jakarta Operational Area I provides separate doors according to the type of train, namely for long-distance trains and for Commuter Line KRL.
+In order to make passenger arrangements more comfortable, the Jakarta Operational Area I provides separate doors according to the type of train, namely for long-distance trains and for KRL Commuterline.
 In addition, there is also an underground tunnel that connects the platform lines 1 to 3 and lines 4 to 6.